Self-Love Journey: How to Start Loving Yourself?

-However, even though you’re comfortable feeling and expressing your emotions, that doesn’t mean you are not control of them.
+However, even though you’re comfortable feeling and expressing your emotions, that doesn’t mean you are not in control of them.

 When you are angry, you may choose to take a few deep breaths to calm yourself down, or write down your feelings and thoughts in your journal, before approaching the other person and addressing the issue.

 When you are sad, you allow yourself to cry and to take some time to be alone, but you also don’t get stuck in that feeling and use healthy ways to boost your moods.